WaniAthar/kle-attendance/README.md

 # kle-attendance
-KLE Attendance or Attendd is cross-platform mobile app which will lets the student of KLE Technological University to access his attendence of each course
+KLE Attendance or Attendd is cross-platform mobile app which will lets the student of KLE Technological University to access their attendence of each course

 ## Contribution Guidelines